 Dry cat food also known as kibble is a popular form of cat food.
 Kibble has a much longer storage life than wet food and also tends to be cheaper to produce.
 However dry cat food can cause chronic dehydration in cats.
 This can have serious health consequences, and so we do not recommend a cats diet consist of entirely dry cat food.

 For more information about dry cat food and a list of the brands we’ve reviewed, check out our Dry Cat Food section.

 Wet Cat Food

 Wet cat food is commonly stored within a can and contains a much higher percentage of moisture than dry cat food.
 It tends to provide a better balance of nutrients for your cat’s diet than dry food which can prevent the need for supplementary feed.

 For more information about wet cat food and a list of the brands we’ve reviewed, check out our Wet Cat Food section.

 Kitten foods contain different ratios of nutrients and vitamins.
 This is because kittens have different dietary needs to adult cats.
 Protein and Fat content tend to be higher in kitten food.
 Moreover, the number of specific vitamins and minerals are increased.
 Some kitten food has a different consistency to make it easier to digest.

 For more information about kitten food and a list of the brands we’ve reviewed, check out our Kitten Food section

 Senior Cat Food

 Senior cats require different ratios of nutrients and vitamins just as kittens do.
 Preventing health problems such as joint or kidney problems is also an essential consideration in senior cat food.
-Generally speaking, senior cat food is not hugely different to traditional adult food, but it can have some benefits.
+Generally speaking, senior cat food is not hugely different from traditional adult food, but it can have some benefits.